seepiol/Rasp2Pc/README.md

 - [pynput](https://pypi.org/project/pynput) - emulates keyboard shortcuts
 - [PyQt5](https://riverbankcomputing.com/software/pyqt/) - GUI for rasp component

+## Compatibility
+I've tested it on Manjaro Linux.
+Feel free to test it on your machine and open an issue to let me know if it works.

+Should work on most linux distributions.
+Functioning on windows is unlikely.

 ## ToDo
 - [x] Basic "PC" component (server)
 - [x] Basic "RASP" component (client)